Community Garden Sustainability Fund

 Applications are due on April 1st

-Decision notifications will be sent out on or around May 1.
+Decision notifications will be sent out around May 1.

-We strive to fulfill all approved applications as soon as possible, but all projects will be complete no later than Sept 1st.
+We strive to fulfill all approved applications as soon as possible, but aim to complete all Round 1 projects by the end of June.

 Applications will go live on Mar 1, 2021.
 In the meantime, you can complete your Sustainability Survey at any time.
 We do require a Sustainability Survey from each garden annually, so if you applied in 2021 or anytime before that, you will still need to complete a survey for 2022.

 Round 2 Timeline